 As a resident of Hounslow I am aware of pollution, but as a resident I have not been privy to any single or joint strategy involving this issue.
-I believe any solution must be a collective London wide strategy with the London Mayor ensuring all boroughs agree to a collective set of regulations.
+I believe any solution must be a collective London wide strategy with the London Mayor ensuring all boroughs agree to a collective set of regulations with residents being involved.

 We all know that pollution is detrimental to our health, but the car is a way of life and most people would resist a call to relinquish their prized possession.

-We must obviously look at ways to lower pollution around London, low cost park and ride for commuters along with other incentives for shoppers and school runs, cheaper and more frequent public transport working alongside clearways restricting high street parking including large vehicles delivering goods this would allow people to high street shop without taking the car.
+We must obviously look at ways to lower pollution around London, low cost park and ride for commuters along with other incentives for shoppers and school runs, cheaper and more frequent public transport.
+Restricting high street parking will eventually kill the small local trader.

 We must remember that not every family can afford to purchase new low emission vehicles but this must be the long term aim and must be built into any short and medium term objectives.

 Fancifull, ridiculous, costly, a step back in time!
 It worked before and could this cost be offset against poluttion, heavy vehicles, road repairs, traffic jams etc.

 Why not go back to using our canal network for moving goods around our city, this would take a lot of large goods vehicles off our local roads.
 Sounds stupid! maybe! but this form of cargo movement did work and whilst the canals are in disrepair they are still available, viable (long term).